 If you still haven't tried making oatmeal in your slow cooker, you're in for a real treat.
-This make-ahead oatmeal serves a whole houseful of relatives and couldn't be easier to prepare the night before, so it's perfect for Christmas morning.
+This make-ahead oatmeal serves a whole houseful and couldn't be easier to prepare the night before, so it's perfect for weekend mornings.
 With just a stir and a push of a button, you can throw on your kerchief or cap and settle in for a long winter's nap while your breakfast cooks itself.

-And with a serve-yourself toppings bar the next morning, you don't have to worry about who's an oatmeal purist and who likes to load it up with all the fruit, nuts and chocolate chips (hey, it's the holidays!) they can handle.
-Everyone gets the sweet breakfast gift they've always wanted.
+And with a serve-yourself toppings bar the next morning, you don't have to worry about who's an oatmeal purist and who likes to load it up with all the fruit, nuts and chocolate chips (hey, it's the weekend!) they can handle.

-Note: If you'll be sleeping (or away from the house) for more than eight hours, the oatmeal can sit in the slow cooker for up to an hour using your slow cooker's automatic warming or shut-off function.
+Note: If you'll be away from the house for more than eight hours, the oatmeal can sit in the slow cooker for up to an hour using your slow cooker's automatic warming or shut-off function.
 However, it will continue to thicken and congeal as it sits, so you'll end up with a denser consistency.

 The night before: Set it and forget it